 In Eidos.
 A Journal for Philosophy of Culture we maintain the best standards of publication ethics and take all available measures against publication malpractices.
 Ethical behavior, based on the proper and commonly accepted standards, are expected from all the parties participating in the publishing process.
-Accordingly, following instructions provided by Elsevier and by the Committee on Publication Ethics (COPE), we respect the following rules concerning the role of the editors, the authors and the reviewers.
+Accordingly, following instructions provided by the Committee on Publication Ethics (COPE), we respect the following rules concerning the role of the editors, the authors and the reviewers.

 Duties of Editors